Skip to Content

 marinade sauce in glass bowl with whisk and mushrooms in background

-Drizzle the marinade over mushrooms.
+Drizzle the marinade over the mushrooms.
 Cover and place in the refrigerator to marinate for at least 30 minutes or overnight.
 The longer they are marinated, the more flavor these burgers will have.

 portobello mushroom caps being drizzled with marinating sauce